 You may be asking, ‘why should I bother?
 I’m going to find out eventually anyway.’
 Let me answer with a quote from Jesus Christ in the Bible: “I am come that they might have life, and that they might have it more abundantly.”
 This is a sentiment that is common for many religions.
 The idea that living a life with purpose is overall better than one without it.
 You can have more joy, live a deeper and more fulfilling life, and be better prepared for what awaits you after it.
 You can also avoid so many of the pitfalls that await us in life.

 Religion, faith, spirituality, they can provide a moral center to your existence.
 They can help you grow up and mature.
 To quote another scripture, “that we should no longer be children, tossed to and fro and carried about with every wind of doctrine, by the trickery of men, in the cunning craftiness of deceitful plotting.”
 In other words, you won’t just go along with whatever the masses, popular culture, or your friends believe.
 That stuff changes about every 20-50 years anyway.
+You can become what God wants you to become.
 God can make a lot more out of your life than you can!

 Those who have been following my blog know regarding my religion.
 If you’re interested in knowing more, please check out my past blog posts under the Spiritual Topics tag, or go to www.comeuntochrist.org.